-The XenServer Host Power On feature allows you to manually turn a remote host (server) on and off.
+The Citrix Hypervisor Host Power On feature allows you to manually turn a remote host (server) on and off.
 To use this feature, you need to carry out the following steps:

-- Ensure that the host supports remote power control (that is, it has Wake-on-LAN functionality, a DRAC or iLO card, or it is using a custom script).
-See Prerequisites for Host Power On.
+- Ensure that the server supports remote power control.
+That is, the server has Wake on LAN functionality, a DRAC card, or it is using a custom script.

-- Enable the Host Power On functionality, as described in To enable or disable Host Power On.
-To perform this procedure for iLO and DRAC processors, you need the credentials for the processor, which are set in its firmware.
+- Enable the Host Power On functionality.
+To perform this procedure for DRAC processors, you need the credentials for the processor, which are set in its firmware.

-Once Host Power On has been configured on a server, you will be able to power the server on from XenCenter by selecting it and then, on the Server menu, clicking Power On.
+After Host Power On has been configured on a server, you can power the server on from Citrix Hypervisor Center.
+Select the server and then, on the Server menu, click Power On.

-If you have Workload Balancing installed and configured, you can also configure XenServer to turn hosts on and off automatically as VMs are consolidated or brought back online.
+If you have installed and configured Workload Balancing, you can also configure Citrix Hypervisor to turn hosts on and off as VMs are consolidated or brought back online.
 This feature is known as Power Management.